packetzero/libntstat/README.md

 ## C++ library to receive network stats on MacOS (XNU Darwin)

+## NOTE: A user (Sunil-P) reported that the socket used is gone in Big Sur, so this method will not work.

 ### Introduction

 Darwin kernel provides an unpublished API to receive pseudo realtime notifications of network connections and stats.
 This is the same data that powers Activity Monitor.
 See [protocol.md](./docs/protocol.md) for details on the underlying mechanism and protocol.
 Feature summary: